BSA Bantam 350 (2026) – Review

 2026 BSA Bantam 350 - Price & PCP Deals

-Using an RRP of £3,499, BSA is making a statement with the Bantam.
-It’s more than £1000 cheaper than Royal Enfield Bullet 350, a bike with a similarly resonant name among British riders of a certain age, and even undercuts the budget-oriented HNTR 350 by £400.
-Honda’s GB350S – a bike that’s flying out of showrooms this year after finally reaching the European market at the end of 2024 – is £500 more expensive than the BSA.
+Using an RRP of £3,499 + OTR meaning you won’t be able to ride it away unless your cheque is made out for around £3650, BSA is making a statement with the Bantam.
+It’s more than £1000 cheaper than Royal Enfield Bullet 350, a bike with a similarly resonant name among British riders of a certain age, and it even undercuts the budget-oriented HNTR 350 by £400.
+Honda’s GB350S – a bike that’s flying out of showrooms this year after finally reaching the European market at the end of 2024 – is £350 more expensive than the BSA.

 That’s not to say it’s the cheapest machine in its class.
 The Chinese-made Benelli Imperiale 400 slides in at £3,299 after a £1000 price cut, but like the other machines mentioned it’s less powerful than the BSA, and it doesn’t seem to have gained the same sales momentum as Honda and Royal Enfield’s offerings.